Case Report – Employer Concern Over Expense of Pre-employment Drug Testing

 - Have a comprehensive written drug free workplace program developed

 - Check all State laws in all operating States to insure compliance with State laws regarding workplace drug testing

 - Eliminate pre-employment testing except for management positions

-- Ramp up random testing program to 5 – 6 per location per month
+- Ramp up a random testing program to 5 – 6 per location per month

 - Educate and train supervisors to recognize signs and symptoms of drug use or alcohol abuse at work